Carcinisation: Decarcinisation

+An illustration of the porcellanid Minyocerus angustus (=Porcellana angusta).

+Dorsal view of Porcellanella brevidentata, museum collection specimen WAMC73614 (holotype).

+Pseudoporcellanella manoliensis clinging to a sea pen (Scytalium sp.).

 Cultural impact

 Beginning in 2019, carcinisation has found popularity as an internet meme.
-These memes parody carcinisation, purporting that crabs possess the "ideal body plan" and conceptualizing the evolution of other animal groups, especially vertebrates, of eventually developing crab-like bodies (often being examples of speculative evolution).
-There are concerns that these memes may promote misunderstandings of biology and evolution.
+This parodies carcinisation, purporting that crabs possess the "ideal body plan" and conceptualizing the evolution of other animal groups, especially vertebrates, of eventually developing crab-like bodies (often being examples of speculative evolution).
+There are concerns that this may promote misunderstandings of biology and evolution.
 The evolutionary palaeobiologist Matthew Wills comments that while multiple groups have converged on a crablike body plan, and despite the meme, humans are not about to evolve the same way.
-This is because all the crabs are decapods, and the evolutionary pressures apply in a marine environment where defence, living in crevices, and being wave-swept favour armoured protection, a broad compact body, and the ability to scuttle sideways.
+This is because all the crabs are decapods, and the evolutionary pressures for carcinization only apply in a marine environment where defence, living in crevices, and being wave-swept favour armoured protection, a broad compact body, and the ability to scuttle sideways.